 The Insider Track:

-Some friends of ours, the Hessings, visited Kauai about a year later in part for work.
+Some friends of ours visited Kauai about a year later in part for work.
 During their trip, they were lucky enough to have their own local personal tour guide.
 During their first full day in Kauai, they hopped into a jeep and cruised up the mountainside outside of Wailua along a trail through the rain and mud.
 Along the way, they passed by the infamous Jurassic Park gates used in the making of the film.
 They eventually arrived at irrigation tunnels, inflated their Walmart tubes and floated into pitch black tunnels until they reached an opening leading to a hidden waterfall.
 The same day, they hiked to the base of Wailua Falls and swam, avoiding the strong current from the falls.

 The next day they headed to the north side of the island to visit the Wet Caves and the Blue Room where a scene from Pirates of the Carribbean was filmed.
 They swam in chilly, dark, fresh water inside the cave and then headed to Tunnel Beach, where they lounged, snorkeled and swam with the turtles, but avoiding the actual tunnels where the tiger sharks hang out.
 They grabbed lunch in Hanalei and spend some time in Hanalei Bay, jumping off the pier.
 They ended the day in Queen’s Bath where the tide was low, so it was safe to swim.
 Twenty to thirty turtles surfed the waves alongside them.